BigPolarBear1/factorization/README.md

 Then I'll also need some way to prevent the algorithm from just hitting the same smooth over and over again.

 Anyway... it would be very similar to the uploaded PoC I guess.
 So I guess it wasn't too far off.
 Just need to improve some things.

+God damnit man.
+This bloating, its like for months now.
+And I feel like its getting worse.
+Maybe I got like heavy metal poisoning or something.
+Maybe some fucking transphobe put mercury in my food or some shit.
+There's a lot of sick people in this world who would do that type of stuff.